constructive-symmetry/constructive-symmetry/A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.md

     "Concrete Mathematics" credits Moritz Stern (1858) and Achille Brocot (1861) for the discovery of the Stern-Brocot tree, and mentions that Hermann Minkowski presented a lecture on the Stern-Brocot representation to the International Congress of Mathematicans in Heidelberg in 1904.
 Hermann Minkowski is better known for his 1907 publication of the first mathematical models that conformed to Albert Einstein's Theory of Special Relativity, now termed Minkowski spaces in his honor.

     Moritz Stern (1807-1894) was a professor of mathematics at Göttingen University, Germany.
 Moritz Stern was the first Jewish full professor at any German university who obtained the position without first converting to Christianity.
-He the first person to be promoted to Carl Fredrich Gauss's professorship after Gauss's death.
+He was the first person to be promoted to Carl Fredrich Gauss's professorship after Gauss's death.
 Moritz Stern was a teacher of Bernhard Riemann, who formulated the Riemann Hypothesis.
 Bernhard Riemann might have anticipated the possibility that the geometry of universe is non-Euclidean, anticipating a key aspect of the Theory of Relativity.

     Achille Brocot (1817-1878) was a French clockmaker and partner in the a small clockmaking company "Brocot et Delettrez" in Paris.
-The Stern-Brocot tree was used to help select gear ratios in some of their mechanical clocks.[^mechanicalengineering]  Over 100 years later, in 1971 the Hafele–Keating experiment would use cesium beam atomic clocks, the most precise clocks available at the time, to directly test time dilation predictions of the Theory of Relativity for the first time.
+The Stern-Brocot tree was used to help select gear ratios in some of their mechanical clocks.[^mechanical] Over 100 years later, in 1971 the Hafele–Keating experiment would use cesium beam atomic clocks, the most precise clocks available at the time, to directly test time dilation predictions of the Theory of Relativity for the first time.

-[^mechanicalengineering]:
+[^mechanical]:
     It is true that the Stern-Brocot tree leads to all the "best" rational approximations of some target.
 However, the exact particular notion of "best" that corresponds to the Stern-Brocot tree is too simplistic for the purposes of selecting gear ratios in mechanical engineering.

     In this context, a "best" rational approximation is any fraction that either has a smaller denominator, or is closer to the target, than any other fraction.
-Performing a binary search on the Stern-Brocot tree will lead you past every single fraction that is a "best" rational approximation.
+Performing a binary search on the Stern-Brocot tree will lead you past every single fraction that is a "best" rational approximation, though not every fraction you pass by will be a "best" rational approximation.

+    This notion of "best", while of great importance in mathematics, is too simplistic to always be directly relevant to approximating gear ratios in mechanical engineering.
 In mechanical engineering, a reasonable rule of thumb is that a gear should typically have less than about 100 teeth.
 Any more than that, and the teeth get very tiny, which can compromise mechanical strength, or the gear starts getting very big and heavy.
-Not to mention the manufacturing expense of such a complicated gear with more than 100 teeth.

-    Thus this simplistic notion of "best", while of supreme importance in mathematics, is not always of direct relevance to approximating gear ratios in mechanical engineering.
-It's often better to find an approximation of the desired gearing ratio as a gear train of 2-4 links, with no gear having more than about 100 teeth.
+Not to mention the manufacturing expense of such a complicated gear with more than 100 teeth!
+It's often better to find an approximation of the desired gearing ratio as a gear train of 2-4 links.

     For a more in-depth look at these issues, I highly recommend the article ["Stern-Brocot Tree and Gearing" on the Engineering Commons website](https://www.engineeringcommons.org/stern-brocot-tree).